learningtapestry/learning-registry-ruby-tools/README.md

-# lr-bridge
+# Learning Registry Ruby Tools
-Tool for bridging Learning Registry and other systems.
+Tools for integrating Learning Registry and other systems.

 ## Installation instructions
 * We *highly* recommend you use Ruby 1.9.3 or greater.
 It *should* work in 1.8.7 but we don't recommend this and don't guarantee it in the future.